Why 80% of delays are not lost due to execution

 impossible to:

-- reconstruct the timeline
+- rebuild the timeline

-- prove causality
+- To prove causality

 - demonstrate the impact